petsc/petsc/doc/faq/index.rst

 vector and matrix, instead taking them into account as you put the other values into the load.

-How Can I Get PETSc Vectors And Matrices To MATLAB Or Vice Versa?
+How can I get PETSc vectors and matrices to MATLAB or vice versa?
 -----------------------------------------------------------------

 There are numerous  ways to work with PETSc and MATLAB: